 Honeymoon Israel is a completely inclusive program and aims to reflect the diversity of your local community.
 We’re aiming for a good mix of people on every trip—some Jewish/Jewish couples, some interfaith couples, some with kids, some without—but everyone will be around your age thinking about the same questions of family, identity, and life.
 Honeymoon Israel seeks to engage with couples that do not have a strong prior connection to the Jewish community.
 Ideal applicants are searching for the ways in which they want to incorporate Judaism in their relationships, family and home.

 - Couples should be committed and/or married life partners between ages 25-40 (at least one partner must be between 25-40 at the time of the trip, and neither partner over 45 years old)

 - If married, couples must be within first five (5) years of marriage (or very close to it!)

 - At least one partner must be Jewish.
 We define that broadly—if you have at least one Jewish parent or grandparent, that counts.

-- At least one partner must have no prior organized Israel experience as a teen or adult on a Jewish peer trip (i.e. if both partners have been on Birthright, you are ineligible)
+- At least one partner must have no prior organized Israel experience on a post high school Jewish peer trip (i.e. if both partners have been on Birthright or a MASA program, you are ineligible)

 - We particularly welcome participants of diverse backgrounds, including interfaith couples and LGBTQ couples.